xlevel/WeatherNode/README.md

 Currently there are two supported sensors:
 * DHT22 - This driver is for the DHT22 family of temperature and humidity sensors.
 The following devices have been tested: DHT11, DHT22, AM2302
 * BMP085 - This driver is for the BMP085 family of temperature and pressure sensors.
 The following devices have been tested: BMP085, BMP180
+* DS18B20 - This driver is for the one wire DS18B20 temperature sensor.

 ## Installation